yohanesgultom/deep-learning-batik-classification/README.md

 ### Classification using SIFT Bag of Words + SVM

-Following command is executing these steps:
+The following command executes these steps:

 1. Extract SIFT descriptors from images
 2. Cluster descriptors to build vocabulary using K-means